 Working at Elections

-You must be an enrolled elector to be offered employment as an Election Official or Office Assistant.
+You must be an enrolled elector to be offered employment in a polling place or at a Returning Officer's office.

 Provide or Update your details if you worked at

 As the NSWEC is responsible for conducting elections with integrity, impartiality and transparency in accordance with the law, it is necessary for all staff to perform their duties with complete political impartiality.

 The NSWEC has adopted an Employment policy to ensure recruitment decisions are based on merit and provide equal employment opportunity.
 Our focus is to provide these employment opportunities to persons living within the local community with appropriate skill set to service that community.

 You must read and agree to the following to be considered for employment:

 Familiarise yourself with the EOI process before applying.

 The NSWEC is committed to building a workforce which is reflective of the diversity of the community we serve.
 We particularily would like to encourage people with a disability, those who speak a language in addition to English and those from Aboriginal or Torres Strait Islander backgrounds, to register.

 Anyone applying to work on an election should address the selection criteria as contained in the individual position descriptions.